The Curriculum

 - completed at least one full-credit course (or the equivalent) in each of the following three divisions of the curriculum: natural science and mathematics, social and behavioral sciences, and humanities (in addition to the required course in the visual and performing arts); and

-- completed all of the requirements for an approved major.
+- completed all of the requirements for one approved major.

 All Bowdoin students must be enrolled full time and are expected to make normal progress toward their degree, which includes taking no fewer than four credits each semester.
 Generally, students are not allowed to remain at Bowdoin for a ninth semester.
 There may be rare and exceptional circumstances that impact a student's ability to complete their degree within eight semesters.
-Students should speak to their dean for more information.
+Students should speak to their dean in the office of the dean of students for more information.

 Distribution Requirements